ladzzzz123/BizPlan/README.md

 ## Need For Product/Service

-Convince your audience that you *really* understand the problem and the root cause of the problem better than anyone else?
-It is important to be ready to do a deep dive into the [full Ishikawa cause-and-effect analysis of the problem](https://en.wikipedia.org/wiki/Ishikawa_diagram) driving the need for the product, but you cannot afford to get into that kind of detail in a 20 minute presentation.
-The same thing applies to the other slides/headings that follow this one ... it is a matter of avoiding detail, but able to RAPIDLY dive deep [on any topic, related to your business plan] when asked a specific question.
+You will explain or allude to your solution, but only enough in detail to illustrate why anyone would **need** YOUR product or service ... the important thing at this point is to thoroughly convince your audience that you *really* understand the problem and the root cause of the problem better than anyone else?

-Explain your solution, but only enough to illustrate why anyone would **need** YOUR product or service.
+It is important to be ready to do a deep dive into the [full Ishikawa cause-and-effect analysis of the problem](https://en.wikipedia.org/wiki/Ishikawa_diagram) driving the need for the product, but you cannot afford to get into that kind of detail in a 20 minute presentation. {NOTE: The very same principle applies to the details in other slides/headings that follow this one ... it is a matter of focus, not avoiding detail but rather whetting the appetites for questions; as you pitch more and more, you will improve your skill in cultivating interest and answering questions that follow.
+You have to have done the homework and be able to RAPIDLY dive deep [on any topic, related to your business plan] when asked a specific question.}

 ## Value Proposition to Target Clients or Customers